-She led the team that drafted the legislation on the modified compensation frame, establishment of the Total Compensation Framework, and consequently, the completion of the four (4)-year implementation of the Salary Standardization Law (SSL) III.
+Dubbed as "the mighty but calm star" of the Budget department, Assistant Secretary Chua led the team that drafted the legislation on the modified compensation frame, established the Total Compensation Framework, and consequently, facilitated the completion of the four-year implementation of the Salary Standardization Law (SSL) III.

-From October 2013 to June 2014, Assistant Secretary Chua was detailed at the Bureau of Customs (BOC) where she was asked to join the "Reboot BOC and Uproot Corruption" ad hoc team to implement the tall order of then President Benigno S. Aquino III.
+From October 2013 to June 2014, Assistant Secretary Chua was detailed at the Bureau of Customs (BOC) where she was asked to join the "Reboot BOC and Uproot Corruption" ad hoc team.
 As the designated Deputy Commissioner for Internal Administration, she was able to address personnel concerns at the bureau.
-Albeit leading the creation of a recruitment and promotion plan that was based on merit and fitness, she gave the credit to late Deputy Commissioner Arturo M. Lachica who implemented the reforms in recruitment and selection after she went back to DBM to craft the SSL IV.
+Although she spearheaded the creation of a recruitment and promotion plan that was based on merit and fitness in the BOC, she gave credit to the late Deputy Commissioner Arturo M. Lachica in implementing the reforms in recruitment and selection after she went back to DBM to craft the SSL IV.

-Meanwhile, DOH's Dancing Director Tayag related this year's Conference theme with his experiences as a medical practitioner/clinician, public servant, policy maker and program manager. @4
+Meanwhile, DOH's Dancing Director Tayag related this year's Conference theme with his experiences as a medical practitioner/clinician, public servant, policy maker and program manager.